Our History and Mission

 We envision a world where human connectedness is sought and celebrated by lifting up cultural and individual identity and voice, resulting in a deeper understanding and appreciation of ourselves, others, and the world around us.

-- The heart-to-heart process of storytelling and story listening to foster an appreciation for human experience and build community
+We value THE HEALING POWER OF STORY to create a more vibrant interconnected and peaceful world.
+The heart-to-heart process of storytelling and story listening fosters an appreciation for human experience and builds community.